coldshrine/study-notes/books/designing-data-intensive-applications.md

 4. **Compression**
    - Records in the requested range can be grouped into blocks.
    - Blocks are compressed before being written to disk.

+# How Do We Get the Data Sorted in the First Place?

+With red-black trees or AVL trees, you can insert keys in any order and read them back in sorted order.

+- When a write comes in, add it to an **in-memory balanced tree structure** (*memtable*).
+- When the memtable gets bigger than some threshold (megabytes), write it out to disk as an **SSTable file**.
+Writes can continue to a new memtable instance.
+- On a read request, try to find the key in the **memtable**, then in the most recent **on-disk segment**, then in the next-older segment, etc.
+- From time to time, run **merging and compaction** in the background to discard overwritten and deleted values.

+If the database crashes, the most recent writes are lost.
+To handle this:
+- Keep a separate **log on disk** where every write is immediately appended.
+  - The log is not in sorted order but helps restore the memtable after a crash.
+  - Every time the memtable is written out to an SSTable, the log can be discarded.

+---

+# LSM-Structure Engines (Log Structured Merge-Tree)

+Storage engines based on this principle of merging and compacting sorted files are often called **LSM structure engines**.

+- **Lucene**, an indexing engine for full-text search used by Elasticsearch and Solr, uses a similar method for storing its term dictionary.
+- The **LSM-tree algorithm** can be slow when looking up keys that don't exist in the database.

+To optimize:
+- Use additional **Bloom filters** (a memory-efficient data structure for approximating the contents of a set).

+---

+# Strategies for SSTable Compaction and Merging

+There are different strategies to determine the order and timing of how SSTables are compacted and merged:

+1. **Size-Tiered Compaction**
+   - Newer and smaller SSTables are successively merged into older and larger SSTables.
+   - Used by **HBase**.

+2. **Leveled Compaction**
+   - The key range is split into smaller SSTables.
+   - Older data is moved into separate "levels", reducing disk space usage during compaction.
+   - Used by **LevelDB** and **RocksDB**.

+3. **Cassandra**
+   - Supports both size-tiered and leveled compaction.